YottaDB/YDBDoc/MessageRecovery/referrormsg.rst

 Action: Place the master key file in the users home directory or point the gtm_dbkeys environment variable to the master key file.

 --------------------------------------------------------------------------------------------------
-Environment variable gtm_passwd set to empty string.
+Environment variable ydb_passwd set to empty string.
 Password prompting not allowed for utilities
 --------------------------------------------------------------------------------------------------

-Plugin error: The plugin detected that it needed the obfuscated password but the $gtm_passwd environment variable was set to the empty string.
+Plugin error: The plugin detected that it needed the obfuscated password but the $ydb_passwd environment variable was set to the empty string.

-Action: Use maskpass to set $gtm_passwd to the obfuscated password prior to invoking MUPIP or DSE, or wrap the utility invocation with a MUMPS process which will prompt for the password and set the obfuscated password.
+Action: Use maskpass to set $ydb_passwd to the obfuscated password prior to invoking MUPIP or DSE, or wrap the utility invocation with a MUMPS process which will prompt for the password and set the obfuscated password.

 ------------------------------------------------------------------------------------
 Error initializing GpgME: <reason_for_error>/<specific_Gpg_ME_error>